pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * getTags : Retrieve the list of Tags used on the company Login.
   Arguments:
   * limit : OPTIONAL : Amount of tag to be returned by request.
 Default 100

+* getScheduledJobs: Retrieve the list of scheduled Jobs for your login company.
+  Arguments:
+  * includeType : OPTIONAL : By default gets all non-expired or deleted projects. (default "all") You can specify e.g. "all,shared,expired,deleted" to get more.
+      Active schedules always get exported,so you need to use the `rsLocalExpirationTime` parameter in the `schedule` column to e.g. see which schedules are expired
+  * full : OPTIONAL : By default True.
+It returns the following additional information "ownerFullName,groups,tags,sharesFullName,modified,favorite,approved,scheduledItemName,scheduledUsersFullNames,deletedReason"
+  * limit : OPTIONAL : Number of element retrieved by request (default max 1000)
+  * format : OPTIONAL : Define the format you want to output the result.
+Default "df" for dataframe, other option "raw"
+  * verbose: OPTIONAL : set to True for debug output

 * getComponentTagName : Given a comma separated list of tag names, return component ids associated with them
   Arguments: